buonzz-systems/bamp/README.md

 ### Installers

-The repo comes with add-on utilities to install additional softwares you might need aside from a basic LAMP stack.
-This allows you to easily add softwares "as-needed" instead of packing tons of things in the same basebox, thus, causing a large basebox and unnecessart cpu/memory consumption.
+The repo comes with add-on utilities to install additional softwares you might need aside from the basic LAMP stack.
+This allows you to easily add softwares "as-needed" instead of packing tons of things in the same basebox.
+This process allows you to progressively enchance your toolset and efficiently use the CPU/Memory/Disk usage of your computer.

 * Redis
 * Oracle Java